Thank you for considering the University of Michigan Bioinformatics Program!

-The program encourages students to find other courses that may meet the core area criteria.
-All requests to substitute courses not listed that may meet that particular core area's requirements should be addressed to the Program Directors.
+The Bioinformatics Program Directors encourage students to find other courses that may meet core area criteria.
+All requests to substitute courses in order to satisfy program requirements will be reviewed by the Directors and the Bioinformatics Curriculum Committee.

 Students are expected to receive a passing grade of “B” or better in each of the required courses.
 Most students need a minimum of 8 major (3-4 credit hour) courses.
 Students with a Master’s degree in relevant areas need to take a minimum of 6 major (3-4 credit hour) courses.
 Remaining credits for PhD students are filled by electives plus rotation and dissertation research credits (BIOINF 890, 990, and 995, respectively.)
 Sample trajectories for studies can be found here; students are not obliged to follow these course options exactly as written.

-Within 6-9 months of candidacy (usually after passing the preliminary exam), an abstract of a proposed Ph.D. research project must be submitted to the Bioinformatics Program Directors, together with nominations for members of their dissertation committee to the Directors.
+To achieve candidacy, students must complete all coursework and the preliminary exam.
+Within 6-9 months of candidacy advancement, students’ submit an abstract of a proposed Ph.D. research project must be submitted to the Bioinformatics Program Directors, together with nominations for members of their dissertation committee to the Directors.
 The committee should consist of at least 5 faculty members (the chair usually being the mentor, plus at least 3 others who are CCMB affiliated faculty); thus a minimum of 4 CCMB faculty on the committee.
 At least one of these members should be a primary or joint DCMB faculty member.
 The make-up of the dissertation committee must meet Rackham's Guidelines and be approved by the Bioinformatics Program Directors, before being forwarded for approval to the Rackham Office of Academic Records and Dissertations.

-After the dissertation committee is formed, it is the committee's responsibility to keep the Bioinformatics Program Directors informed of the student's status and progress.
+After the dissertation committee is formed, it is the advisor and committee's responsibility to keep the Bioinformatics Program Directors informed of the student's status and progress.

 The process of preparing the dissertation should begin while actively involved in the dissertation research.
 There are specific guidelines available from Rackham; the Dissertation Handbook provides information regarding the dissertation committee composition, formatting requirements, and copyrighted material in the dissertation.
 The defending student should also closely consult with Rackham Policies and Procedures, mentor and staff in the Bioinformatics Graduate Office.